NAVIGATE THE BIBLE

 1-2

-hand symbolWords of the teacher son of David, king in the habitation of prosperity - Jerusalem (“Nothing multiplied by nothing equals to nothing” is the teacher’s conclusion about life.)
+hand symbolThe words of the teacher, son of David, king in the city of the Peaceful One – Jerusalem.
+Nothingness multiplied by nothingness equals nothingness is the teacher’s conclusion about life.

 3